yixinglu/nebula-test/README_zh-CN.md

 { "error_code": 0 }

-=== test: Another: find the vertex that VID 100 follows, whose age is greater than 35 Firstly
+=== test: find the vertex that VID 100 follows, whose age is greater than 35 Firstly
 Secondly
 More description is ok.